English Speaking Practice With Experts |

 Can I become fluent in English using only an app, without live tutors?

-Realistically, no. AI conversation apps (Speak, TalkPal, Praktika) plateau by week 6–8 because their response patterns become predictable.
-The unscripted unpredictability of real interviews, meetings, and workplace English cannot be simulated by current AI.
-You can build a daily-speaking habit with apps in the first 30 days, but progressing to interview-ready or workplace-ready fluency requires regular live human practice with someone who can read your nervousness, push you on follow-ups, and correct you in real time.
+Realistically, no. AI apps plateau by week 6–8 because response patterns become predictable.
+Unscripted interviews and workplace English need a real person who can read your nervousness, push you on follow-ups, and correct in real time.
+Pair AI for habit; pair a live tutor for fluency.

 Which is better for interview prep — EngVarta, Cambly, or Speak?